V-Rajasekar/README/Java/OCJP11/Chapter21-JDBC.md

          "username",
          "Password20182");
 ```
+### Prepared Statement
+- `java.sql.PreparedStatement` is a precompiled SQL statement.
+It is used to execute all SQL operations.
+It can executed multiple times by passing different parameter to the substitute questions marks in the statement.
+- The prepared statement is automatically closed if declared within the try-with-resource-statment.
+- Executing parameterized queries with prepared statement prevents the SQL injection attacks.

 ### Working with a _PreparedStatement_
 - Class hierarchy of Statement
  * PreparedStatement and CallableStatement are the sub interface of Statement.